Healthy Green Goddess Salad Dressing

 Luckily, it’s easy to make a plant-based, healthy green goddess dressing.
 The star of the show, after all, is the herbs, and they’re definitely vegan!

-Why is it Called Green Goddess Salad Dressing?
+Why You'll Love Green Goddess Salad Dressing

 What You’ll Need